Jason-Hargrove/100-days-of-code/README.md

 **Today's Progress:** MDN A re-introduction to JavaScript.
 Objects.

 **Thoughts:** This part seemed a bit too easy.
-I had to come up with a few ways to make it uncomfortable.
+I came up with a few ways to make it uncomfortable.

 **Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)